ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 | _ -> failwith "this system is not supported"
 ```

-It is right to use `failwith`, using `assert` would be wrong.
+It is right to use `failwith` because using `assert` would be incorrect.
 Here is the dual
 example:
 ```ocaml
 function x when true -> () | _ -> assert false
 ```
-Here, it would be wrong to use `failwith` since it requires the compiler to be
+Here, it wouldn't be beneficial to use `failwith` since it requires the compiler to be
 bugged or the system to be corrupted for second code path to be executed.
-Breakage of the language semantics qualifies as extraordinary circumstances, it
+Breakage of the language semantics qualifies as extraordinary circumstances; it
 is catastrophic.

 # Concluding Remarks